 - [B2C] Improve customer satisfaction by making it easy for customers to spot the nearest employee to assist them, thus improving their overall experience.

 - Take a group photo of all of your employees wearing the same shirt.
 This image can be used on your “Meet the Team” webpage, and will help prospective clients feel comfortable knowing that your company is truly a “team.”

 An Extra Tip (…and Shameless Plug)

-Marketing t-shirts can also be incorporated in your lead nurturing, if your company uses marketing automation.
+Marketing t-shirts can also be incorporated in your lead nurturing if your company uses marketing automation.
 Lead Liaison’s Lead Management Automation (LMA)™ solution allows for direct mail actions to be included in any drip campaign (aka: an automation).
-This includes the fuctionality to send marketing material (like t-shirts, company pens, etc.) automatically to key Prospects (let’s say, with a lead score above 900).
+This includes the functionality to send marketing material (like t-shirts, company pens, etc.) automatically to key Prospects (let’s say, with a lead score above 900).
 To learn more about this and any of the other amazing capabilities of Lead Liaison, request a demo here.